Threespot/tolaria/README.md

 ### Managing a Model

 Inside your ActiveRecord definition for your model, call `manage_with_tolaria`, passing configuration in the `using` Hash.
-Refer to the documentation for all of the options.
-Not that you need to provide the options to pass to `params.permit` here.
+[Refer to the documentation for all of the options](#FIXME).

+**Important:** you'll need to provide the options to pass to `params.permit` here for the admin system.
+Your form won't work without it!

 ```ruby
 class BlogPost < ActiveRecord::Base